Table of Contents

 Other Tricare Plans

-Tricare offers various other healthcare programs tailored to meet the different needs within the military community.
+Tricare offers various other healthcare programs tailored to the differing needs within the military community.
 Tricare Reserve Select caters to members of the Selected Reserve who are not on active duty, providing comprehensive health coverage with a required premium.
 Tricare Young Adult extends coverage to adult children of Tricare eligible beneficiaries up to age 26, offering both Prime and Select options.
 The US Family Health Plan, a Tricare Prime option, is available in specific regions, providing care through designated providers, focusing on personalized attention and community-based medical services.

 VA Loan Eligibility